 I can’t tell you how wonderful that was to hear from old friends, people who know me, after a month spent with the stabbing, echoing words of Jax’s cruel wife.

 I didn’t realize how deeply she cut, or how lasting was the wound.
 It was, after all, absurd.
 Carrie doesn’t know me, and it was her energy she revealed, not mine.
-But to fit in among such loving people has to mean that I, too, resonate at that frequency.
 In any case, all I felt was luuuuv, and then we pounded that shit for an hour and a half!

 Korejuga, my favorite rhythm!
 How timely was that?